 By Emiliano “Nano” Calderon, Casa Navarro Site Educator

-Late last year, Casa Navarro State Historic Site wrapped up a series of Make Your Own Mole workshops that built off previous historic foodways programs.
+This December, Casa Navarro State Historic Site will wrap up a series of Make Your Own Mole workshops that built off previous historic foodways programs.
 Mole is a rich sauce in Mexican cuisine that is traditionally prepared during the holidays.
 The 2014 Mole Navarro workshop featured a mole cooking demonstration and a presentation on the history of mole in historic cookbooks by Juli McLoone of the University of Texas at San Antonio Libraries.

 In 2015, site staff chose to go with a more practical approach to understanding the history behind mole through the ingredients, process, and tools used to make the sauce.
 Recipes for the mole workshops were sourced from La Cocina en el Bolsillo, a series of pocket-sized Mexican cookbooks published in Mexico City around the turn of the 20th century and distributed in cities across the U.S. In San Antonio, the cookbook series was sold by Pablo Cruz, publisher of the Spanish-language newspaper El Regidor.
 At one time, Cruz’s printing press and bookstore were located on the same block of Laredo Street as Casa Navarro, part of the historic Laredito neighborhood that was home to many businesses and shops for San Antonio’s Mexican American community.